 The Classic Garden is a non-profit corporation formed in 2013.

 We have been so fortunate to have many people contribute their time and talents which has greatly reduced our costs.
-Grants and generous donations and sponsorships in addition to our fundraising efforts have allowed us to make exciting progress.
+Funding from provincial and federal grants, generous donations from the Birtle Value Shoppe, Birtle & District Foundation, Birtle Lions Club, Tundra Oil and Gas, local businesses and individuals, and in kind labour from local trades people, in addition to our fundraising efforts have allowed us to make this exciting progress that was determined by availability of funds, contractors and volunteers.
+We could not have made these improvements without the support of so many.

 CURRENT AND UPCOMING FUNDRAISERS and EVENTS:

-The Classic Garden hosts many fundraising events including garden tours, plant sales, a gift shop featuring locally handmade items, and more.
+The Classic Garden hosts many fundraising events including garden tours, plant sales, country markets in summer and a gift shop featuring locally handmade items.
 For a list of classes, special events and fundraisers, please view our Events Page.

-If you would like to contribute to our cause with your time, talents or financial resources, please give us a call at 204-842-3846 or email email@example.com.
+If you would like to contribute to our cause with your time, skills or financial resources, please give us a call at 204-842-3846 or email email@example.com.

 BENEFITS TO THE COMMUNITY

-Seeing our senior population sharing their skills with the youth and in some cases all taking classes together is especially heartwarming as it offers an opportunity to foster mutual respect.
+Seeing many of our classes having our senior population sharing their skills with the youth and in some cases all taking classes together is especially heartwarming as it offers an opportunity to foster mutual respect.

 If you know of a class you would like to take or if you have a talent you are willing to share, please let us know and we will do our best to make it happen.

-Proceeds of classes and drop in fees will go to cover The Centre’s operating costs including heat, water, insurance and taxes for our building as well as supplies and equipment for programs.
+Proceeds of classes and drop in fees will go to cover The Centre’s building operating costs (heat, water, insurance and taxes) as well as supplies, equipment and program instructors.

 Val Thomson is a visionary and our fearless leader.
 Val is the driving force behind this venture.
 Her enthusiasm and energy encourages, inspires and pushes just a little to keep our project moving forward.
 She has also instructed and assisted with classes.
 Val is a retired English teacher and vice principal who is more accurately redirected rather than retired.
 Her passion is gardening.
 Her 5 acre piece of paradise was created over 30 years of dedicated hard work.
 It has been featured in national and provincial magazines and is an attraction for visitors to the area.
-For more information on how you can see her gardening masterpiece or visit her gift shop, Moongate Gifts, see the details of this summer’s garden tour or call Val.
+For more information on how you can see her gardening masterpiece or visit her framing workshop, visit her website.

 Shonda Ashcroft’s contribution to The Classic Garden is often from her home office where she can be found updating the website, making a poster or posting to social media.
-Her background in community economic development has been helpful with our development.
-A horticulturist, Shonda has instructed garden classes and she is looking forward to being a student of many classes.
+Her background in community development has been helpful with sourcing resources.
+Shonda has developed basic hand building pottery skills through opportunities at The Centre.
+She has instructed and assisted with classes.
 Also a passionate gardener, Shonda’s garden is on their working farm.
-Contact her to view her garden.

 Shirley Barteaux is in charge of the money.
 Thank goodness someone is!
-She keeps track of money, mail and other administrative duties.
+She keeps track of money coming in and out, mail and other administrative duties.
 Shirley can be found volunteering in the community for numerous organizations.
-A talented seamstress, Shirley has instructed fabric classes and is often found behind a sewing machine at their farm home where her fabric creations come together.
+A talented seamstress, Shirley instructs our sewing classes and assists with many others.
+Shirley is often found behind a sewing machine at their farm home where her fabric creations come together.
 Shirley is a keen gardener and always ready to try something new.

 Bill Wright was a shops teacher for our school division and though he retired from employment he never stops teaching.
 He volunteers his time generously for The Classic Garden and other organizations and people in the area.
 His innovative manufacturing skills have been the bones of our manufacturing process as we create items for sale to support The Classic Garden activities.
 When we arrive at The Centre and things have miraculously been done while we were gone, we know Bill has been there!
 He also instructs some of our workshops, assists with many others and is always contributing his energy, skills and often his tools to our renovation project.